ydanneg/erply/README.md

 ### Main
 #### Catalog
 Catalog is a root navigation route
 Catalog screen shows the list of available Product groups downloaded (synced) from Erply PIM API.
-The list is shown immediatelly even if initial sync is not completed yet.
+The list is shown immediately even if initial sync is not completed yet.
 List is bound to DB.
 Clicking on a group item user is navigated to ProductsScreen by passing an argument 'groupId'.
 Default sorting order is 'change, desc' for easy testing changes.
 #### Product list
 ProductsScreen is a child navigation route
-Product list by groupId is fetched from DB as a PaginSource to support large amount of data.
+Product list by groupId is fetched from DB as a PagingSource to support large amount of data.
-ProductsScreen supports fast/advanced (fts4) full-text seearch that actually searches for all products, not just within a current group (see [#1](https://github.com/ydanneg/erply/issues/1)).
+ProductsScreen supports fast/advanced (fts4) full-text search that actually searches for all products, not just within a current group (see [#1](https://github.com/ydanneg/erply/issues/1)).
 Default sorting order is 'change, desc' for easy testing changes.
 #### Settings
 SettingsScreen is a root navigation route